BlueStamp-Engineering-2022/Ruth_BSE_Project/index.md

 ﻿# Home automation using Particle and Amazon Echo
-I worked on creating a new skillset for Amazon Echo and connecting the Particle.
+I worked on creating a new skillset for Amazon Echo and connecting the Particle through exploring AWS lambda and Alexa developer console.
+I was able to familiarize myself with AWS and Alexa developr console through troubleshooting and researching many problems I encountered.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|